Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 - `source="apache_logs.txt" host="Apache Webserver Logs" sourcetype="access_combined" | iplocation clientip | where Country !="United States"`

-It appears that the average acrivity is about 80/hr and the threshold can be set to 170-250
+It appears that the average acrivity is about 80/hr and the threshold can be set to 170-250 for an alert

+5. Determining the baseline activity for POST requests in the `method` variable

+- `source="apache_logs.txt" host="Apache Webserver Logs" sourcetype="access_combined" method="POST"`